 Twice a year, the scholars who are actively involved in the IZeF come together for an interdisciplinary workshop.
 This workshop is open to the public at the university and is also attended by interested colleagues and students.
 The focus is on varying topics and different research projects.
 Central to this is the exchange and understanding of who is currently working on what research topic, what subject expertise is available, and what goals should be collaborated on in the context of the IZeF.
 In each case it is jointly established which "thematic neighborhoods" and interfaces may be identified and which cooperation can be created or expanded on in the future.
 In addition to these collaborations, overarching goals and perspectives are agreed on within the framework of the IZeF, so that synergies can be created and used by the various participants.

-The next IZeF workshop will probably take place in autumn 2020.
+The next IZeF Workshop will take place in autumn 2021.

 12. IZeF workshop May 2020

 Focus: Media and Digitalization

 For the very first time, an IZeF workshop was held in digital form (via zoom), whereby not only the planning but also the procedure was adapted to this format.
 Round about 40 persons participated.